When you create a Revizto project, you can choose between the following data storage options:

 No data is replicated to other locations and no data is copied by us from this location.
 For more information on data security, see Alibaba Cloud Trust Center.

-If your company's security policy requires storing data on your internal servers, you can keep 3D scenes and 2D sheets on a network drive in your company’s local network.
+If your company's security policy requires storing data on your internal servers, you can keep scenes and sheets on a network drive in your company’s local network.
 Only Issue Tracker data will go to the cloud.
 The following figure shows Revizto data flow in this scenario.